OzO1250/pokedex/README.md

 Type **"y"** and press ENTER if you wanto load 20 more Pokémon OR just press Enter to finish.

 **Step 5:** Finally, open the Spreadsheet: https://docs.google.com/spreadsheets/d/1DQVQnKuKEL6gwLF9q4cnzKSUrNP23w52J-BOAe0ZRZE/edit?usp=sharing to check your results.
+Previous results input in the file will be merged with the new records obtain from the Pokémon API.